Up to 60% off sofas & mattresses — limited‑time deals.

 • Combination sleepers who want both cushion and control

-• Couples with mismatched sleep styles
+• Couples with different sleep styles

 Where it falls short: